brainglobe/brainglobe.github.io/docs/source/blog/axolotl-atlas-added.md

 # An Atlas for the regenerative _Ambystoma mexicanum_ (axolotl) has been added to BrainGlobe

 Amphibians have long captivated human's interest.
 An unusual amphibian amongst these is the Axolotl (_Ambystoma mexicanum_), which is sometimes used as a model organism for regeneration.
-In 2021, [Lazcano et al.](https://www.nature.com/articles/s41598-021-89357-3), explored the axolotl's neuroanatomy via magnetic reasonance imaging (MRI) atlas of the juvenile axolotl brain.
+In 2021, [Lazcano et al.](https://www.nature.com/articles/s41598-021-89357-3) created a magnetic resonance imaging (MRI) atlas of the juvenile axolotl brain.
 The axolotl atlas enables researchers to gain better insights into the processes underlying central nervous system (CNS) regeneration.

 ![axolotl brain atlas annotations](./images/axolotl_annotations.png)

 **Figure 1.
 Lateral view of the axolotl brain atlas annotations.**

-The Brainglobe Team re-packaged the data generated and made public by the original study, making it now possible to use the axolotl atlas within the BrainGlove ecosystem.
+The BrainGlobe team re-packaged the data generated and made public by the original study, making it now possible to use the axolotl atlas within the BrainGlobe ecosystem.
 The atlas name is `unam_axolotl_40um`.

 ## How do I use the new atlas?